Stark Tuning and Charge State Control in Individual Telecom C-Band Quantum Dots

 In the telecom C-band, QDs have already demonstrated competitive results as single-photon sources \cite{joos2024, ge2024, holewa2024, kim2025,nawrath2019,ha2020} and entangled-photon sources \cite{laccotripes2023, anderson2020} in un-gated wafers.
-However, the performance of un-gated QDs is often limited by charge noise and spectral diffusion, where in the absence of an applied electric field, fluctuating charges within the semiconductor matrix induce local electric field variations, leading to spectral wandering and broadening that degrade coherence and so indistinguishability~\cite{anderson2021, phillips2024, wells2023, kaupp2023}.
+However, the performance of un-gated QDs is often limited by charge noise and spectral diffusion, where in the absence of an applied electric field, fluctuating charges within the semiconductor matrix induce local electric field variations, leading to spectral wandering and broadening that degrade coherence and so indistinguishability~\cite{anderson2021, phillips2024, wells2023, kaupp2023}.To address these challenges, previous work has explored strategies to reduce charge instability by modifying both the growth mode of the QDs and embedding them in doped heterostructures.
+Charge noise effects may be influenced by the presence of a wetting layer (such as those present in QDs grown using the Stranski-Krastanov (SK) method) which can act as a reservoir for excess carriers and contribute to spectral fluctuations~\cite{skiba2017, anderson2021}.
+In contrast, with droplet epitaxy (DE), the ‘quasi-wetting’ layer can be engineered and its continuity, thickness, and composition tuned via crystallization temperature \cite{sala_22}.
+This has led to DE being proposed as a route toward mitigating charge noise and improving spectral stability and therefore is the approach adopted in this work ~\cite{skiba2017, sala2020, sala2021, sala2022, sala2024,holewa2022DE}.